Creating a Multi-Platform CocosSharp Project

 last updated: 2017-03

 This walkthrough shows how to create a new multi-platform CocosSharp solution.
-The result of this walkthrough is a Xamarin Studio solution which includes three projects: one portable class library project, one Android-specific project, and one iOS-specific project.
+The result of this walkthrough is a Visual Studio for Mac solution which includes three projects: one portable class library project, one Android-specific project, and one iOS-specific project.
 The resulting project will display an empty black screen when executed.

 The CocosSharp 2D game engine allows code and content to be shared across multiple platforms.
 This walkthrough shows how to create a project which can support both iOS and Android development.
 Specifically, this walkthrough will cover the following topics: